2010 Kampala bombings: Investigation

 Ugandan police made arrests in the days following the attack.
 Another Ugandan was arrested in Kenya over the attacks.
 Twenty people were arrested, including several Pakistanis, and Interpol also published facial reconstructions of two suspected bombers.

-Uganda's police said they had come to believe two suicide bombers were part of the attacks.
-Facial reconstructions of the two suspected suicide bombers suggested one was of Somali origin and the other a black African of unknown origin.
-"There is strong evidence that these attacks were carried out by suicide bombers."
-The facial identification were on two bodies which "have remained unclaimed and unidentified."

 Three Kenyans—Hussein Hassan Agad, Mohamed Adan Abdow and Idris Magondu—were charged with 76 counts of murder.
 The Chief Magistrate, however, said they were not allowed to enter a plea because the court does not have jurisdiction to rule on the crime of terrorism.
 They are due back in court on 27 August, but will not be permitted to plead until the Directorate of Public Prosecutions decides the case is ready to move to the High Court.
 On 12 August 2010, chief of military intelligence James Mugira stated that all suspects at the time had been arrested.
 On 18 August 2010, Ugandan officials charged 32 people with murder.
 John Kagezi, the state attorney, said four of those charged confessed to the attacks.
 Court hearings were to start for the Ugandan, Kenyan and Somali nationals on 2 September 2010; though police said continued investigations were ongoing and that more arrests may follow.